Lou-E-303/json-parser/README.md

 # Intro

-This is a simple JSON parser.
+This is a JSON parser.

 # Run